Everything You Need to Know About inodes in Linux

 The following pictures show my root directory with corresponding inode numbers.

 The amount of inodes each file system has is decided when you create the filesystem.
-For most users, the default number of inodes is more then sufficient.
+For most users, the default number of inodes is more than sufficient.

-Most default setting when creating a filesystem will creates 1 inode per 2K bytes of space.
-This gives plenty of inodes for most system.
-You will more then likely run out of space before you run out of inodes.
+The default setting when creating a filesystem will create 1 inode per 2K bytes of space.
+This gives plenty of inodes for most systems.
+You will more than likely run out of space before you run out of inodes.
 If need be, you can specify how many inodes to create when creating a file system.

-If you run out of inodes, you will be unable to create any new file.
+If you run out of inodes, you will be unable to create new files.
 Your system will also be unable to do so.
-This is not a situation most user will encounter but it is possible.
+This is not a situation most users will encounter but it is possible.

 For example, a mail server will store a huge amount of very small files.
-Lots of those file will be below 2K bytes.
+Lots of those files will be below 2K bytes.
 It is also expected to grow constantly.
 Therefore a mail server is at risk of running out of inodes way before running out of space.

 How does inode work?

 When a new file is created, it is assigned an inode number and a file name.
-The inode number is a unique number within that file system.
-Both name and inode number are stored as entry in a directory.
+An inode number is a unique number within that file system.
+Both name and inode number are stored as entries in a directory.

 When I ran the ls command “ls -li /” the file name and inodes number are what was stored in the directory /.
-The remaining of the information user, group, file permissions, size etc was retrieved from the inode table using the inode number.
+The remaining information user, group, file permissions, size, etc was retrieved from the inode table using the inode number.

 You can list inode information for each file system with the df command in Linux:

-Soft link or symbolic link is a well known feature of Linux.
+A soft link or symbolic link is a well-known feature of Linux.
 But what happens with Inodes when you create a symbolic link in Linux?
 In the next picture I have a directory called “dir1“, a file named “file1” and inside “dir1” I have a soft link called “slink1” which points to “../file1“